Failure in LRT system causes delays on Taipa Line | MACAU DAILY TIMES 澳門每日時報

-A failure in the Light Rapid Transit (LRT) system this morning caused delays on the Taipa Line, the LRT Company informed on its website.
+A failure in the Light Rapid Transit (LRT) system yesterday morning caused delays on the Taipa Line, the LRT Company informed on its website.

 According to the notice, the cause of the delays was a train failure at Pai Kok Station (near Taipa Village), which occurred at 8:40 a.m.
 At that time, the company said that service would experience slight delays on the Taipa Line, while the issue would not affect the Seac Pai Van or the Hengqin Line.